magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-8478 -->

-*  Corrected the pluralization of “item” in the minicart and checkout order summary.
+*  Corrected the pluralization of “item” in the mini cart and checkout order summary.
 [GitHub-29920](https://github.com/magento/magento2/issues/29920)

 <!-- ENGCOM-8309 -->